Our mission

 Labour market integration

-• Post-employment monitoring
+• Post-employment monitoring of beneficiaries;

 Educational assistance